Casper Meisner (1812-1879)

 Casper Meisner

 Casper Meisner was born in the Kingdom of Bavaria, (what is now modern-day Germany) on March 6, 1812.
 Little is known about Casper's life in Bavaria, however, the late 1840s was a period of great upheaval in many of the German states.
 In 1848, this social unrest led to the March Revolution (Märzrevolution) throughout the region.
-The supporters of the revolutions, known as the Forty-Eighters, wanted a more democratic government with increased human rights protections.
+The supporters of the revolutions, known as the Forty-Eighters, wanted a more democratic government with increased human rights protection.
 The Forty-Eighters were not successful in their opposition to the conservative aristocracy and many of them immigrated with their families to the United States of America.
 It is unknown if Casper was a Forty-Eighter, however, records show that he arrived in the United States in 1848 at the age of 36 years old, with his wife Kunigunda (1814-1864) and his three children: Anna Maria "Mary" (1837-1899), George (1842-1909), and John (1840-1923).
 In August 1850, census records show the family was living in Troy, New York, approximately 10 kilometers north of Albany.
 Troy's population in 1850 was 28,785, which was comparatively small to the largest city in the nation at the time, New York City, which had a population of over 515,000.
 Casper found work in Troy at a "junk store" and made business connections that served him later in life.
 On Friday, August 25, 1854, a disastrous fire destroyed about 200 buildings in Troy, leaving over 300 families homeless.
-The Meisners were one of the families (many whom were immigrants) that lost their home and all of their possessions.
+The Meisners were one of the families (many who were immigrants) that lost their home and all their possessions.
 Many families were left with only the clothing they wore the day of the fire.
 In the ensuing hours and weeks following the disastrous fire, residents of Troy and the surrounding cities assisted the victims by providing the families with shelter, food, and support.
 Sometime after June 12, 1855, Casper and Kunigunda decided to move west to Tama County, Iowa, to become farmers.
 Like many people who ventured west to become farmers, Casper and his family suffered great hardships when they first moved to the area.
 In a biographical sketch of Casper's son George, the hardships the Meisner family endured were described:

 "There, the earlier years of the subject of this sketch were spent, and it is no disparagement to the management of his father nor any discredit to Mr. Meisner himself to say that those years witnessed a series of long, hard struggles in the Meisner household.
 Those struggles did not consist alone in the difficult undertaking of making a start in a comparatively new country unsurrounded by the helps and conveniences found in the East; there were struggles, oftentimes, for bread and butter, with nothing with which to keep "the wolf from the door" save the willing hands and stout hearts of father, mother and children...There was no idling around the Meisner homestead.
 There was no wasting either of energy or material.
 Everything was turned to account.
 Everything was made to pay.
 Such industry and management must, of necessity, win.
 The Meisners could not always remain in straightened circumstances.
 Each year brought an improvement in their worldly affairs, and as the children grew up and added their aid to that of their parents the progress became more rapid."